 Hating doesn’t work.
-I know this from experience.
-You probably know it deep down too.
+Or at least it doesn’t work the way we think it does.
+When we troll, intentionally insult someone else, or undermine them with the intention to hurt, we get hit the hardest.
 And everything from ancient wisdom to modern psychology confirms this.
-It’s taken me days to sift through all the good anecdotes and insights on this topic— it’s endless.
-Hating generates more for you to hate.
+In essence: hating generates more for you to hate.
 Destructive, belittling comments hurt you more than they hurt the person you send them to.

 “Blame has no positive effect at all, nor does trying to persuade using reason and argument.
 That is my experience.
 No blame, no reasoning, no argument.
 Just understanding.
 If you understand, and you can show that you understand, you can love, and the situation will change.” — Thich Nhat Hanh

 Hating is seductive and it seems to feel good, but it’s like shopping or eating to feel better: It’s fleeting and superficial and leaves you poorer, chubbier and sadder in the end.
 It’s a trap; a downward spiral.
 We’ve all been there.
 Let’s shine a little light on it, expose it for the useless mess it is, and move on.

 Here’s what I’ve learned about beating the Hater Trap: